AzureCosmosDB/data-migration-desktop-tool/Extensions/Mongo/README.md

-# Mongo Extension
+# MongoDB Extension

-The Mongo data transfer extension provides source and sink capabilities for reading from and writing to a Mongo database.
+The MongoDB data transfer extension provides source and sink capabilities for reading from and writing to a MongoDB database.

-> **Note**: When specifying the Mongo extension as the Source or Sink property in configuration, utilize the name **Mongo**.
+> **Note**: When specifying the MongoDB extension as the Source or Sink property in configuration, utilize the name **MongoDB**.
 >
 ## Settings